MattKevan/uxlift/visual-design/illustration.md

 ---
 title: Illustration
-description: A visual explanation of texts, concepts or processes, designed for integration with other media.
+intro: A visual explanation of texts, concepts or processes, designed for integration with other media.
-icon:
 layout: listing
 ---